What is the Learning Agreement?

 - If you are applying for the autumn semester or full year, we ask that you do not complete your Learning Agreement before April, because the most up-to-date course information will usually not be published before then.

-- Most courses require previous studies in the subject/discipline in question or are restricted altogether.
+- Most courses require previous studies in the subject/discipline in question and some are restricted altogether.
 See more about course requirements and restrictions under Restrictions in attending courses.

 - When you plan your studies please note that you should mainly select courses in the field of study you have been nominated for or according to what is stated in the exchange agreement between your home institution and UH.